Loading...

 • Conversion to Residency: If you find employment, enroll in school, or marry a Ghanaian, you can apply to convert your visa into a residence permit.

-More info: Ghana Immigration Service
+More information: Ghana Immigration Service

-What’s the difference between residency and citizenship?
+What is the difference between residency and citizenship?

-Residency vs. Citizenship in Ghana Table
+Residency vs. Citizenship in Ghana

 Understanding the difference helps you decide whether to pursue long-term residence, the Right of Abode, or full citizenship.